OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-CIBA-1_ID1.md

 # Security considerations

-Participants shall support all security considerations specified in clause TODO and all sub clauses of [FAPI-BR] and [FAPI-CIBA]
+Participants shall support all security considerations specified in all clauses and sub clauses of [FAPI-BR] and [FAPI-CIBA]

 # Data Sharing Considerations

-Participants shall support all data sharing considerations specified in clause TODO of [FAPI-BR]
+Participants shall support all data sharing considerations specified in [FAPI-BR]

 # Registration and Discovery Metadata